-These maple walnut cookies have crispy edges, chewy centres, and the right balance of sweet with just a hint of salty.
+These maple walnut cookies have crispy edges, chewy centers, and the right balance of sweet and salty flavors.
 They’re paleo diet friendly, vegan, gluten free, and refined sugar free.
+These nutrient-dense maple cookies are quick and easy to make.

-One of the star ingredients in these cookies is chopped walnuts.
-The walnuts add richness, a satisfying crunch, and a slightly tannic flavour that balances the sweetness of these paleo and vegan cookies.
+You can use either raw walnuts or toasted walnuts in these cookies.
+Walnuts add richness, a satisfying crunch, and a slightly tannic flavor that balances the sweetness of these cookies.

-I opted for coconut flour as the grain free flour in these paleo cookies.
-I haven’t tried any substitutions yet, so I recommend sticking with coconut flour for optimal results in this recipe.
+These grain-free walnut cookies are made with coconut flour.
+I haven’t tried any substitutions yet, so I recommend sticking with coconut flour for optimal results.

 Almond butter is the fat in this recipe.
-I opted for almond butter because it has a relatively neutral flavour that allows the maple syrup and walnuts to really shine.
-You could substitute peanut butter or even tahini, but just be aware that the maple walnut flavour won’t be as noticeable if you do that.
+I opted for almond butter because it has a relatively neutral flavor that allows the maple syrup and walnuts to really shine.
+You could substitute peanut butter, tahini, or any other unsweetened nut or seed butter you prefer.

 Then press the dough ball down into a flat, cookie like shape.
 You can use your fingers to do this.
 Repeat that process with the rest of the dough (you should have enough dough for 11 cookies, but go ahead and double the recipe if you need more).

-The last step is to bake the cookies in a preheated oven for 10 minutes.
-Be sure to let them cool for a few minutes before removing from the pan and serving.
+The last step is to bake the maple cookies at 375 degrees Fahrenheit for 10 minutes.
+Be sure to let them cool off for at least twenty minutes before removing from the baking sheet and serving.

 Maple Walnut Cookies